kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 the preemption frees nothing.
 The pod group stays pending, which is the behavior without this feature.
 No state is corrupted and no device is allocated twice.

-Supporting that path needs two additions that we prefer to design separately:
+Supporting that path needs three additions that we prefer to design separately:

 * The plugin has to rebuild its allocated state by reconciling the ResourceClaims it reads against the pods present in the `NodeInfos` that `PreFilter` receives.
 Doing so safely requires